Securing Container Engine for Kubernetes

 Network administrators can define security list rules on node pool subnets to restrict access to and from worker nodes.
 Defining security list rules allows administrators to enforce network restrictions that cannot be overridden on the hosts in your cluster.

-Important: There is a minimum set of security list rules that must exist on node pool subnets to ensure that the cluster can function.
-See Example Network Resource Configurations for information on the minimum set of security list rules before making any changes to your security list rules.
+Important: A minimum set of security list rules must exist on node pool subnets to ensure that the cluster can function.
+See Example Network Resource Configurations for information on the minimum set of security list rules before you modify your security list rules.

 Workload Security Best Practices